ChristinWhite/iosWorkflows/drafts.md

         [TEXT-SELECTED]}

     Visibility:
-        Standard Menu: On/Off
+        Standard Menu: On
-        Text Selection Menu: On/Off
+        Text Selection Menu: On
-        Link Menu: On/Off
+        Link Menu: On

 Note: This service is built into Mr. Reader.
 I've included it here for completeness and as an example.